agsb/immu/README.md

 # immu

-An proposal for implementation of Forth using extended indirect thread code.
-All dictionary made up of machine independent vocabularies.
+An implementation of Forth with inner interpreter using extended indirect thread code and a dictionary made up of machine independent vocabularies.

-Only vocabularies those related to systems, drives and primitives depends on the machine.
+_Only the inner interpreter and vocabularies related to systems, drives and primitives are machine dependent._